marcus-grant/notes/python-collections.md

 ## Looping Over Dictionary key:value Pairs

-Enumerating a Dictionary is largely the same, but syntactically different.
+Enumerating a Dictionary is functionally the same, but syntactically different.
 First,
-the Dictionary method `items()` is needed to return an iterator for the dictionary.
+the Dictionary method `items()` is necessary to return an iterator for the dictionary.
 This iterator returns a tuple of every key and associated value in the dictionary.

 ```python
 c = {0:1, 1:2, 2:3}